 - Human Resources/Human Capital Management oversees talent acquisition, employee relations, compensation and benefits, and compliance with federal and state labor and employment laws.

 - Management includes the activities associated with overseeing an enterprise, typically planning, organizing, and staffing an organization to accomplish goals.
-To learn more about entry-level opportunities, check out Columbia’s list of leadership/management development programs for new graduates.
+To learn more about entry-level opportunities, check out this list of leadership development and rotational programs shared by Columbia University’s Center for Career Education.

 - Strategy or management consulting firms help clients understand and solve business problems in a range of industries.
 “Boutique” firms typically specialize in a specific industry, examples include healthcare, government, financial services, human resources, technology, marketing, and communications.